 In the magazine, though, the presentation of queer issues is more uniformly positive, sheltered beneath the O motto “Live Your Best Life.”
 If, as in the case of Cooper’s essay, the author tells you in her first sentence, “This is a love story,” there’s no one to stand up and say, “Oh no it’s not!” or “That’s wrong!”
 Since the piece falls within a section of the magazine called “The Way We Love Now,” the reader is implicitly invited to see their relationship as just another square in the crazy quilt of diversity.

 My O double-takes often include Oprah herself.
 How can this 50-something woman so successfully have eluded traditional femininity, yet reign over an empire that largely revolves around domesticity and bourgeois culture?
-Isn’t there something more than a bit queer about Oprah herself?
-I’m not saying I think she’s gay (although I wouldn’t be the first to do so)–just as Cooper and her fiancé aren’t gay–instead, what’s clear is that she falls outside the boundaries of normal ideas about gender and sexuality.
+Isn’t there something there that makes Oprah queer?
+I’m not saying I think she’s gay (although I wouldn’t be the first to do so)—just as Cooper and her fiancé aren’t gay—instead, what’s clear is that she falls outside the boundaries of normal ideas about gender and sexuality.